anonymouse64/upower-snap/docs/installation.md

  upower 0.99.4-3 from 'canonical' installed
 ```

-Although the upower snap ins available from other channels (candidate, beta,
+Although the upower snap is available from other channels (candidate, beta,
 edge), only the stable version should be used for production devices.
 Their
-menaing is internal to the development team of the upower snap.
+meaning is internal to the development team of the upower snap.

 All necessary plugs and slots will be automatically connected within the
 installation process.
 You can verify this with: